Karangahape Road: History

 As it was a travel route used by the pre-European Māori, Karangahape Road is an older thoroughfare than Queen Street, which was only developed by Europeans in the 1840s.
 The land was part of the parcel of 3000 acres sold by a local Māori to the government in 1841.
 The Karangahape ridge was the formal southern edge of Auckland City in the 19th century.
-In 1882 the ratepayers of Newton (along with Ponsonby and Grafton) voted to become part of Auckland City.
+The Karangahape Road District was formed 5 October 1868 and started operation 2 November 1869.
+In 1882 the road district amalgamated with the City of Auckland.

 From about 1900 to the early 1960s, K' Road was Auckland's busiest shopping street with a large range of clothing and shoe shops and several department stores.
 Most retail chain stores had branches here, often in preference to Queen Street.
 During the interwar period most of Auckland's main shops selling furniture, musical instruments, radios and household appliances were located here.

 In 1908 the gas street lighting was replaced with electric lamps.
-In 1935 the whole street was lit by electric lights under the shop awnings to create a "Community Lighting" project referred to as the "Great White Way".
-Activated by the Mayor Sir Ernest Davis this created a mile of lit-up shop fronts which added to the glamour of late night shopping.
+In 1935 the whole street was lit by electric lights under the shop awnings to create a "Community Lighting" project, referred to as the "Great White Way".
+First activated by Mayor Sir Ernest Davis, the chain lit up a mile of shop fronts which added to the glamour of late night shopping.
 In 1948 the second set of traffic lights in Auckland (and the first lights to have pedestrian phases) were installed at the Pitt Street intersection.
 In 1949 the street lamps were fitted with the first fluorescent street lights in New Zealand.

-The Karangahape Road Business Association (KBA) had begun in 1911 as an informal gathering of business people in the area.
+The Karangahape Road Business Association (KBA) had begun in 1911 as an informal gathering of businesspeople in the area.
 It officially dates from 1924 when it was registered as the Karangahape Road Businessmen's Association.
 Its first president was Mathew James Bennett, who ran a paint, wallpaper and interior decorating firm.
 Bennett was involved in a number of organisations including the Auckland Electric Power Board.

+On 15 April 1932 the Queen Street unemployment riot of the night before, extended to Karangahape Road, with 43 shops having their windows broken.

-During the middle of the 20th century the Karangahape Road Area was a destination shopping centre, especially busy on late nights when family groups would travel in (often on public transport) and clog the pavements.
-A line was painted down the centre of the footpaths to regulate foot traffic and police were posted at the Pitt Street intersection to stop people being pushed out into the traffic.
-A typical late-night outing included seeing a movie, shopping, a meal and promenading along the street window shopping and being seen.
-At this time the street had five cinemas (The Avon, Vogue, Newton Palace, Playhouse and Tivoli) and probably as many dance halls (The Music Academy, Peter Pan Cabaret) including the Druid's Hall in Galatos Street which is still in operation as a music venue.
+During the middle of the 20th century the Karangahape Road Area was a destination shopping centre, especially busy at night with family groups travelling in (often on public transport) and traversing the district.
+A line was painted down the centre of the footpaths to regulate foot traffic, and police were posted at the Pitt Street intersection to stop people being pushed out into traffic.
+A typical late-night outing included seeing a movie, shopping, a meal, and walking along the street window shopping.
+At this time the street had five cinemas (The Avon, Vogue, Newton Palace, Playhouse and Tivoli) and probably as many dance halls (The Music Academy, Peter Pan Cabaret), including the Druid's Hall in Galatos Street which is still in operation as a music venue (Galatos).